margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 She loves her surroundings
 She loves having good conversations
 She loves the sound of the highway and the trucks

+## Come up with a mathematical formula to express something you know/believe.
+(Example: Long Saturday run + Frappuccino = Happiness)
+Music + Chai Tea = Love + Joy
+Rowing + Team Spirit = Oneness

+## Think of a celebrity you would like to have dinner with.
+Write a note that just might catch that person's attention enough for him/ her to aggree to the dinner. ##
+It would be amazing to eat dinner with Taylor Swift.
+She's so in touch with the challenges in male-female relationships.

+Dear Taylor,

+You empower and inspire women so much.
+Thank you for your spunk and expressiveness.
+I would love to eat with you, and learn about your creative process.
+Are you available?

+I appreciate your time.

+Love,
+Margaret

 ## In what way do you not fit in with the family you grew up with? ##
 Some of my family members feel more sociable than I feel, but I am grateful to grow more loving and sociable.
 I know God is leading through everything.